In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 Not only is it a time suck, but it can also be really tough on your self worth to see what others are doing.

-Instead of being on Facebook browsing an endless stream of nonsense, connect with your friends in person.
+Instead of being on Facebook browsing an endless stream of noise, connect with your friends in person.

 Social media may be a big part of our travel blogging careers, but we really aren't on Facebook, Instagram or Twitter for kicks.
 We prefer to meet our peers and friends in person and use social media for promotion.